-Prerequisite(s): HPE205(Introduction to Health, Physical Education, and Exercise Science)
+Prerequisite(s): 1 of HPE150(Introduction to Health, Physical Education, and Ex), HPE205(Introduction to Health, Physical Education, and Exercise Science)

 Kinesiology

 A study of the mechanics of movement with an emphasis on the use of the muscular system.
 An analytic approach to the study of movement and how it relates within the physical education and health fitness fields.
 A lab accompanies this course.
 Concurrent registration in HPE350L is required.